-Biomechanics refers to the evaluation of any movement technique, like walking, running, or the throwing phase of javelin.
+Biomechanics refers to the evaluation of any movement technique, such as; walking, running, or the throwing phase of javelin.

-Correct biomechanics plays a fundamental role in the performance of any sport or activity, as well as injury prevention.
-For example, a tennis player who serves with inadequate biomechanics will see delivery power reduced and may increase their risk of injury.
-A runner who has excessive pelvic tilt can suffer from knee pain or knee injuries.
+Correct biomechanics plays a fundamental role in the performance of any sport/activity, as well as injury prevention.
+For example, a tennis player with inadequate biomechanics of their serve will result in a reduced power of delivery and would increase risk of injury.
+A runner who has excessive pelvic tilt can suffer with knee pain or knee injuries.

-Your physiotherapist can assess biomechanics and form a treatment plan to help correct technique, and address any other abnormalities that may be causing pain or hindrances in performance.
+Your physiotherapist can assess biomechanics, and form a treatment plan to make corrections on technique, and address any other abnormalities which may be causing pain or hindrances in performance.